conduktor/conduktor-docs/docs/platform/gateway/writeown/write-an-interceptor.md

 Place the built interceptor jar file on the classpath of the gateway.

 Restart the gateway with the new jar file on the classpath.
-In this example, the new interceptor is in a jar file that can be found in the conductor-proxy-oss-holding repository under `myNewInterceptor/target/proxy-1.0-SNAPSHOT.jar`.
+In this example, the new interceptor is in a jar file that can be found in the conduktor-gateway repository under `myNewInterceptor/target/my-new-interceptor-1.0-SNAPSHOT.jar`.

 ```bash
 $ cp myNewInterceptor/target/my-new-interceptor-1.0-SNAPSHOT.jar bin/my-new-interceptor-1.0-SNAPSHOT.jar # Best practice is to store your interceptors in a central location
 $ export CLASSPATH=$CLASSPATH:bin/my-new-interceptor-1.0-SNAPSHOT.jar
 $ bin/run-gateway.sh
 ```

+# Submit an Interceptor to Conduktor

+Conduktor lovse to learn new things, and share what we have learnt with the Kafka community.

+If you've written a new interceptor and want to contribute it to the Kafka Community via the Conduktor Marketplace, please [get in touch](https://www.conduktor.io/contact/) and we'll work with you to share it.

 # FAQS